-Although developed nations have reduced their emissions, and their reliance on fossil fuels, they still have relatively high emissions intensities.
-For developing nations, a major challenge is how to improve the well-being of their people while reducing emissions.
-For an excellent discussion of this issue see OECD (2019b) which also proposes a range of actions that could be applied to reduce emissions and increase the well-being of the world population at the same time.
-Another crucial element is the political determination of the nations and as Nordhaus (2015) pointed out, when he introduces the notion of "Climate Clubs", is to find a way to effectively engage all nations in the quest for global decarbonisation.
+The good news is that developed nations are emitting less and finding their way in being less intense in emissions, the bad news is that they still have a high intensity of emissions and there is the need to accelerate the process of decarbonisation of these economies.
+However, the big challenge still to be faced by nations is how to improve the quality of life in developing countries and reduce their income disparities and emissions at the same time.
+The development and diffusion of new technologies plays an important role in this process, however, a most crucial element is the political determination of the nations and as Nordhaus (2015) pointed out, when he introduces the notion of "Climate Clubs", is to find a way to effectively engage all nations in the quest for global decarbonisation.